-All articles related to FOSS (free and open source software) can be found in this category.
-Topics include my favorite software, experiences in the Fedora community, my thoughts on issues in the world of FOSS, and more.
+All articles related to free and open source software (FOSS) are here.
+Topics include my favorite software, thoughts on contributing to open source communities, some experiences in the Fedora and MetaBrainz communities, my thoughts on issues in the world of FOSS, and more.

 Recently, I worked on an interesting project to evaluate different container run-times for high-performance computing (HPC) clusters.
 HPC clusters are what we once knew as supercomputers.
 Today, instead of giant mainframes, they are hundreds, thousands, or tens of thousands of massively parallel systems.
 Since performance is critical, virtualization with tools like virtual machines or Docker containers was not realistic.
 The overhead was too much compared to bare metal.

 However, the times are a-changing!
 Containers are entering as real players in the HPC space.
 Previously, containers were brushed off as incompatible with most HPC workflows.
 Now, several open source projects are emerging with unique approaches to enabling containers for HPC workloads.
 This blog post evaluates four container run-times in an HPC context, as they stand in July 2019: